Infernus101/KitUI/README.md

 ## Permissions
 - kit.command - Permission to use /kit
 - kit.sign - Permission to make kit sign.
-- kit.(kitname) - Permission to use kit specified after kit.
+- Custom Kit permissions - You can edit kits.yml to change permission for every kit, default is kit.(kitname).
 - kit.freepass - Permission to free pass any kit cooldown and one-kit-per-life check.

 ## Features